joejag/are-we-really-engineers-slides/notes/overview.md

 ## Cast your mind back to 1968
  * Apollo 8 sees the far side of the moon.
  * When you said 'Apple' people thought of Apple records
- * C hasn't been invented.
-ALGOL and COBOL are the dominant languages with mathmaticians doing the bulk of the programming work.
+ * C hasn't been invented, the bulk of code was still machine code. but ALGOL and COBOL are the dominant languages with mathmaticians doing the bulk of the programming work.
- * Operating Systems were written in machine language.
-It was 4 years before Unix was written in C.
+ * Most importantly We are in the Software crisis (over budget, time, inefficient, low quality, did not meet requirements, difficult to maintain, never delivered)
- * We are in the Software crisis (over budget, time, inefficient, low quality, did not meet requirements, difficult to maintain, never delivered)
+ * Step in NATO

 ## 1968, Garmisch, NATO
  * practitioners, acadademics (very reasonable) gather for the first conference on "Software Engineering", an offshoot from the NATO Computer Science group.